FluffySnowman/htp/README.md

 Similar to `curl` or `httpie` but they didn't have features I wanted by default so I made my own toned-down version for common use cases.

+> **Note**: This tool is built as per my preferences and ergonomics so you
+> probably dont wanna bother using it since it could/will be confusing.
+I've
+> been using this script (now updated with some more features) for a long time
+> and its annoying having to use my dotfiles for it which is why I've made this
+> public repo.
+The code is public so if you wanna see how it works, its here-
+> but dont't expect me to accept pull requests or issues since I've built this
+> for myself and it just happens to be public.

 <!--toc:start-->
 - [HTP](#htp)
 - [Docs](#docs)